ggroce/image-recognition-frontend/README.md

 # ImageRecognition
-Image Recognition brain for various images and detection schemes, using Clarifai
+Image Recognition for various images and detection schemes, using React.js and Clarifai API